 - You must also provide proof of completion of an approved physical examination conducted by a certified medical examiner listed on the National Registry of Certified Medical Examiners website.

 - The physician or other healthcare professional who examines you must be qualified and licensed to perform physicals.
 Also, take a look at Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 What Does the DOT Physical Look For?

 The DOT physical exam consists of a review of medical history, followed by a physical exam and drug testing.
 The purpose is to make sure that commercial drivers are healthy enough to drive safely and efficiently.
-During the medical history portion, the doctor will ask questions about your past and current health.
+The doctor will ask questions about your past and current health during the medical history portion.
 This includes any conditions you may have or medications you are taking, as well as any previous major surgeries or injuries.